michellemay/word2vec-perf/README.md

 *Note, word2vec is running all the iterations in the same progress bar.*

-## word2vec-fast-load ##
+### word2vec-fastload ###
 Reading file and building vocabulary is unexpectedly slow here (~38m).
 Due to the inneficiencies of fgetc and ungetc on Windows.

-A modified version with simple buffering lead to significant performance gain: 35s instead of 38 minutes!
+A modified version with simple buffering leads to significant performance gain: 35s instead of 38 minutes!

 See word2vec.c and word2vec-fastload.exe